Open-ended Investment Funds

 You can buy funds directly from the investment management company or through a financial adviser, a stockbroker, private client investment manager or fund supermarket and you can usually find the price of units/shares published in newspapers or online

 There are many different types of fund including unit trusts, OEICs (Open-Ended Investment Companies, which are the same as ICVCs - Investment Companies with Variable Capital), SICAV (Socit d'investissement - capital variable) and FCPs (Fonds communs de placement).
 The above list includes certain European funds called UCITS schemes which are permitted under European legislation to be sold in the UK.
-Source: FSA
+Source: FCA

 As with all investment vehicles one of your first concerns should be - does this fund match my risk attitude?